-We added financial incentives for improving beneficiary satisfaction for the contractors, and ensured contractors are financially rewarded for care delivered in the private sector.
-Through our new military health system governance and strategic plan, we are focusing on the effectiveness and efficiencies of military treatment facilities and adding performance-based management and patient-centered care initiatives to transform our patients' experience.
+We added financial incentives to improve beneficiary satisfaction from our contract partners and ensured our contractors are financially rewarded for care delivered in the private sector.
+Through our new MHS governance and strategic plan, we are focusing on the effectiveness and efficiencies of military treatment facilities and adding performance-based management and patient-centered care initiatives to transform our patients' experiences.

-We have also enhanced our beneficiaries "online" capabilities and unveiled a new "TRICARE Online" web portal in November 2006.
-This online service allows beneficiaries to more easily enroll, make appointments, obtain pharmacy refills, check the status of their TRICARE claims, perform online health assessment for specific disease risk and more.
+We have also enhanced our beneficiaries' online capabilities and unveiled a new TRICARE Online Web portal in November 2006.
+This online service allows beneficiaries to more easily enroll, make appointments, obtain pharmacy refills, check the status of their TRICARE claims, and perform online health assessment for specific disease risk and more.
 To our knowledge, there is no medical system in the world that arranges for a greater number, or percentage, of its appointments via the Internet than does ours.